 When we woke the next morning, we were nice and refreshed for the last leg of our trip to Polihale.
 On the way back we came across a school of dolphins!
 Being in a kayak is a lot different than being in a boat.
 When a dolphin swims past you, you are so close you can feel the shift in the water.
 We also saw a great big honu (sea turtle).

 On the van drive back with Miguel we were exhausted but cheery.
 We are thankful for the experience and our lives.
-These kind of adventures make you appreciate your abilities and also help you realize your worries at home are often mundane.
+These kinds of adventures make you appreciate your abilities and also help you realize your worries at home are often mundane.
 All we need is food, water, shelter, warmth, and love.
 Much ALOHA to you!